 The heart of the narrative aims to help tackle the stigma surrounding mental health & to give hope & encouragement to others.
 The emotional burden of depression is broken & worn as everyday clothes, when non-conformity is celebrated & no longer hidden away.

 Feeling of hope & other powerful emotions when battling this silent & dark force are draped by hand & constructed into the designs & details of the garments.
 Each & every creation has its own characteristics & story to tell.

-Monochrome grey desensitises all surroundings, every garment in this collection is made in tones of grey.
+Monochrome grey desensitizes all surroundings, every garment in this collection is made in tones of grey.
 This collection features Locally sourced deluxe heritage wools from Yorkshire Abraham Moon & Sons.

 Photography by Rafael Kroetz